 Koala (Phascolarctos cinereus)

 Widespread, though currently much less abundant than in the 1990’s.
 It occurs principally where food trees are common: Narrow-leaf Peppermint, Manna Gum, Blue Gum, Mountain Swamp Gum.
 Less common on the escarpments and drier slopes.
 The Millenium Drought of 2002-2009 devastated local Koala numbers and the population has yet to fully recover.
-Koalas are most often seen on roadsides and in paddock trees, but the tall forests of the eastern Strathbogie Ranges (where they are harder to see) represent the more secure, core habitat for this species in the ranges.
+Koalas are most often seen on roadsides and in paddock trees, but the tall forests of the eastern Strathbogie Ranges (where they are harder to see) likely represents the more secure, core habitat for this species in the ranges.
 Koalas were detected at 33 (35%) locations in the Strathbogie Forest Citizen Science nocturnal survey program.

 Mountain Brushtail Possum (Trichosurus cunninghami)

 Common and widespread, both on roadsides and in larger patches of bush.
 Rarely found lower than about 450 m altitude in the ranges.
 This species has thick grey fur and bushy black tail, but can be easily confused with the Common Brushtail Possum (T. vulpecula).
 Also known as the Short-eared Possum, its ears only just extend beyond the thick coat, unlike the loger ears of the Common Brushtail.

 Common Brushtail Possum (T. vulpecula)

-Widespread, though less common than T. cunninghami in the wetter, higher altitude parts of the ranges.
+Widespread in the ranges, though less common than T. cunninghami in the wetter, higher altitude parts of the ranges.
 Shorter, paler fur than T. cunninghami, a less bushy tail and longer ears.